STOCK TITAN

 The market cap of Electric Royalti (ELECF) is approximately 11.7M.
 Learn more about what market capitalization means .

-What commodities does Electric Royalties focus on?
+What does Electric Royalties Ltd. do?

-What exchange does Electric Royalties trade on?
+What types of mining projects does Electric Royalties focus on?